 - Hip pain that does not go away

 Platelet-Rich Plasma (PRP) is an injectable concentrate.
 PRP is made of blood platelets and growth factors.
 They are drawn from your own blood, so this treatment is fairly unique.
 The treatment is an outpatient minimally invasive alternative to hip arthroscopy.

 PRP is a viable alternative for hip pain.
 This injection is capable of repairing body tissues including tendons, ligament, and cartilage.

 Platelet-Rich Plasma initiates the body’s response to an injury.
 By stimulating platelet activation, the injection helps boost repair and recovery.
 It plays a dynamic role in soft tissue healing.

 In hip osteoarthritis, PRP can enhance the body’s normal healing response in an acute manner for a chronic condition.
 New collagen can develop, a benefit that other injections do not boast.

 Meanwhile, Bone Marrow Concentrate (BMC) is a stem cell treatment that is similar to PRP.

 BMC uses the patient’s own adult stem cells.
 The hip bone is particularly rich in “pluripotent” stem cells.
 Due to this, the doctor draws a sample from the hip bone.
 The sample is used in conjunction with a centrifuge, which creates a powerful concentrate.

 The doctor then injects the stem cells into the injured area to stimulate growth.

 If you are interested in regenerative medicine or you are in need of a consultation for hip arthroscopy, please contact us at 201-729-0001.
+Our staff at Metropolitan Pain Consultants looks forward to hearing from you.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, Clifton, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.